Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

-will probably come with that too, but if you're still struggling, check out some shellcoding resources, or [basic C learning material.](https://www.learn-c.org/) If you're still struggling, honestly, just set yourself a mini project in C or assembly, even if it's just 'hello, World!'.
+will probably come with that too, but if you're still struggling, check out some shellcoding resources, or [basic C learning material.](https://www.learn-c.org/) If you're still struggling, honestly, just set yourself a mini project in C or assembly, even if it's just 'Hello, World!'.

 That said, reg is a really good exercise for getting people into binary exploitation challenges, be it on HTB, for CTFs or further learning in general.